viktornilsson/viktornilsson.github.io/_posts/2024-04-02-net8-datadog.md

 ## Prerequisites
 - Basic knowledge of C# and .NET development.
-- A .NET API Project with Swagger.
+- A .NET API Project.
 - Datadog Account.

 ## Steps